Kelly Thompson: Awards

 For her work on Hawkeye, Thompson was nominated for an Eisner Award for Best Continuing Series in 2018.
-A year later, she was nominated for an Eisner Award for Best writer for her work on Nancy Drew (Dynamite); Hawkeye, Jessica Jones, Mr. & Mrs. X, Rogue & Gambit, Uncanny X-Men and West Coast Avengers (Marvel).

-In 2021 she won an Eisner Award for Best New Series for her work on Black Widow.
+A year later, she was nominated for an Eisner Award for Best Writer for her work on Nancy Drew (Dynamite); Hawkeye, Jessica Jones, Mr. & Mrs. X, Rogue & Gambit, Uncanny X-Men and West Coast Avengers (Marvel).
+In 2021, she won an Eisner Award for Best New Series for her work on Black Widow.
+Her series It's Jeff! was nominated for Best Digital Comic at the 2022 Eisner Awards.